vgurianov/srt/docs/analysis_model.md

 Message fixIt() send if cell isn't empty and tt = tmp.lb.
 Operation fixIt() write x,t, and other variable to table.

 Main measurement is count.
 Absolute error of measurement then is 0.5.
+ A unit is "thing" or "piece".
+A dimensional unit is dimensionless quantity.
 Result of measurement is called "natural" units, SI and CGS is called "standard" units.
 Let \\(\tau\\) be the time, \\(\rho\\) distance, and \\(\mu \\) mass in natural units.
 By \\(\tau_{R} \\) denote the resolution of tackt of time.